 I like to read, play around in photoshop, and dance.
 I also bake, and I’m always up for a trip to the theater.

-Renée will be working on a variety of projects with AMS team members through June.
+Renée will be working on a variety of projects in remote collaboration with AMS team members until September.